 Show That Your Company is a Responsible Government Contractor

-When responding to contractor debarment and suspension notices, the critical point is to convince the deciding official that you are a responsible federal government contractor.
+When responding to contractor debarment and suspension notices, the critical point when deciding your negotiation strategies is to convince the deciding official that you are a responsible federal government contractor.
 The government is mandated by statute to only award contracts to responsible contractors.

 - Simply saying that you are sorry or blaming an employee for unethical behavior is not enough.

 - Simply firing an employee is not enough

 - You must show how you will develop and actually follow through with your compliance programs.